-The academy's Trustees approve the budget each year and also receive and approve the annual accounts and the External Auditors Management Report.
-Trustees regularly review expenditure against budget and receive a termly report from the Academy Business Manager.
+The academy's Governors approve the budget each year and also receive and approve the annual accounts and the External Auditors Management Report.
+Governors regularly review expenditure against budget and receive a monthly report from the Academy Business Manager.
 Minutes reflect robust challenge and questions regarding expenditure and income.